Emergency Dentistry – Frisco, TX

 Toothaches are often caused by decay that has reached the pulp or center of the tooth.
 Just to make sure that debris isn’t stuck between your teeth, floss around the hurting tooth.
 If the pain continues, take ibuprofen and use a cold compress to ease your discomfort.
 Keep in mind that we may have to perform root canal therapy to save the tooth.

-Find the pieces of the tooth and bring them with you to our office.
+Find the pieces of the tooth and bring them with you to our dental office.
 If there are sharp edges, apply dental wax to prevent cuts to your soft tissues.
 Depending on the severity of the damage, we may have to extract the tooth, but know that we will explore every option to salvage it first.

 If your tooth has come out completely, don’t panic.
 Pick it up at the crown—not the root—and gently rinse it off.
 Try to put it back into the socket and gently bite down to keep it in place.
 If that’s not an option, store the tooth in milk, saliva, or saltwater until you come in.
-Do try to make it to our office within an hour for the best chance of saving the natural tooth.
+Do try to make it to our dental office within an hour for the best chance of saving the natural tooth.

 Lost Filling / Crown